 CHIN2312.
-Translation criticism II (Chinese-English) (3 credits)

-Selected literary translations in English will be analyzed in terms of the specific problems encountered in the process of translating.
+Translation criticism II (Chinese-English) (3 credits) Selected literary translations in English will be analyzed in terms of the specific problems encountered in the process of translating.
 In some cases, different translations of the same original text will be examined concurrently.
+Assessment: 50% coursework, 50% examination.

 CHIN2313.
-Language studies for translation II (6 credits)

-This course considers the differences in grammar, semantics and pragmatics between Chinese and English, paying special attention to problems of translating in these areas.
+Language studies for translation II (6 credits) This course considers the differences in grammar, semantics and pragmatics between Chinese and English, paying special attention to problems of translating in these areas.
 Assessment: 50% coursework, 50% examination.
 CHIN2314.
-Translation in practice I (English-Chinese) (3 credits)

-This course provides practical training in English-Chinese translation.
+Translation in practice I (English-Chinese) (3 credits) This course provides practical training in English-Chinese translation.
 Materials selected include both the literary and the non-literary.
 The weekly lectures will be accompanied by written exercises and tutorials.
+Assessment: 50% coursework, 50% examination.

 CHIN2315.
-Translation in practice II (Chinese-English) (3 credits)

-This course contains a critical element as well as a number of exercises in translation from Chinese into English.
+Translation in practice II (Chinese-English) (3 credits) This course contains a critical element as well as a number of exercises in translation from Chinese into English.
 Texts of different stylistic types will be analysed, and the use of translation strategies for rendering such texts will be explored.
+Assessment: 50% coursework, 50% examination.

 CHIN2316.
 Translation theory (3 credits)

 This course introduces leading theories in translation studies.
 Through studying on-going debates in the field, students will acquire a theoretical and methodological knowledge indispensable to the procedure and evaluation of translation.

+Assessment: 100% coursework.